raspberrypilearning/pi-tag/en/step_6.md

 + If you want to check whether the write has worked, close the Python shell and then run your `rfid_test.py` program before scanning the card.
 You should see the text `blue` is now associated with the card you used.

 ![Hold near RFID](images/hold-near-rfid.png)

++ Write the word **red** to a second card as we will need this to test the game out in a later step.